The latest from the The Collective Spirit Competition 2021

 What is interesting about the social enterprise model is that there is no need to have separate fundraising activities which are very time-consuming since the goal is to build a self-sustaining business that can even thrive financially.

-I personally feel very passionate about social entrepreneurship in the hospitality industry because it’s an industry that faces very complex societal and environmental challenges including responsible drinking, sexual harassment at bars, bartender life balance, food waste management, plastic reduction, just to name a few.
+I personally feel very passionate about being a successful social entrepreneurship in hospitality industry because it’s an industry that faces very complex societal and environmental challenges including responsible drinking, sexual harassment at bars, bartender life balance, food waste management, plastic reduction, just to name a few.

 And if there is a group of people that can lead the change and create a more socially conscious, equitable, and sustainable industry, is without a doubt, bartenders because they are the ones that have a first-hand understanding of the issues and the know-how to build innovative solutions that are viable at bars and restaurants.